-Fortunately very few accidents occur at Cartmel Racecourse, but those that do are most likely to be relatively minor incidents involving someone who has had too much to drink.
-Quite simply: you’ll be safer if you drink less alcohol.
-On the rare occasion that we receive a customer complaint, it’s quite likely to be linked to the behaviour of someone who’s had one too many.
-So please drink responsibly and encourage your friends to stay within their limits.
+Fortunately, very few accidents or customer complaints occur at Cartmel Racecourse, but those that do are most likely to be relatively minor incidents involving someone who has had too much to drink.
+We ask that you please drink responsibly and encourage your friends to stay within their limits.
 Any incident involving substance abuse will be dealt with by Cumbria Police.

 Slips, Trips, Falls

-The most common cause for a visit to the St Johns Ambulance tent is sunstroke.
+The most common cause for a visit to the Medic UK tent is sunstroke.
 Okay, that’s only on hot days… The most common cause, on a normal day, is a grazed knee.
-Many of these customers are either under the age of five years or they have had one drink too many (see previous point about alcohol).
-Customers are reminded that the natural parkland, that forms the racecourse, includes many uneven surfaces which may become slippery in wet conditions.
+Many of these customers are either under the age of five years or they have had one drink too many.
+The natural parkland, that forms the racecourse, includes many uneven surfaces that may become slippery in wet conditions.
 Please take care of yourselves and mind where you walk.
 Don’t try to run faster than your legs can go, even if you think your bookmaker might be packing away for the day.

 Fences, Walls & Barriers